Some interesting articles about Steadicams

 profile and producers and directors become aware of the advantages of

-using it; whether it be for creative or time saving/flexibility/logistical
+using it; whether it be for creative or time

-reasons.
-It can sometimes be its own worst enemy in that well executed
+saving/flexibility/logistical reasons.
+It can sometimes be its own

-shots which slide invisibly into a drama, say, go unnoticed
+drama, say, go unnoticed

 John Wards feature film credits include Highlander (1986), Full Metal Jacket, Death Machine (1995), Jack and Sarah (1995), Restoration (1995) and The Fifth Element (1995).
 For his full credits see John Wards Internet Movie Database entry.
 I talked to John on several occasions in November of 1997 about his involvement with the film company.